Whitefish Lake (Montana): Ecology

 The lake's fish assemblage has been almost completely disrupted by twentieth-century introductions of non-native fishes and mysis shrimp (Mysida).
 Introduced non-native fish species include northern pike (Esox lucius) which preys on native trout species.
 Kokanee salmon, the landlocked form of sockeye salmon (Oncorhynchus nerka), were introduced to the lake in 1945 and spawned successfully for 35 years until competition for forage with introduced Mysis shrimp and predation from lake trout extirpated the kokanee.
 The rise in Mysida populations led to an increase in non-native lake trout (Salvelinus namaycush) numbers, the latter competing with bull trout and a predator of almost every native fish species in the lake.
 Non-native rainbow trout (Oncorhynchus mykiss) and brook trout (Salvelinus fontinalis) have also been introduced and compete with native bull and cutthroat trout.
 Introduced lake whitefish (Coregonus clupeaformis) are now abundant in the lake.

 Recreation

 Fishing, kayaking, and boating are major recreational activities on the lake.
 Whitefish Lake State Park provides opportunities for camping, boating, and swimming, as does Whitefish City Beach, a sandy beach at the lake's outlet in the city of Whitefish.

+The Whitefish Lake Triathlon, an annual summer event, draws in hundreds of athletes to the swim, bike, and run the lake and surrounding areas.